Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 It's so confusing.

-What we do here is we take it in terms of a report on a topic often suggested by one of our listeners.
+What we do here is we're taking in terms of report on a topic, often, suggested by one of our listeners.

 And it is Matt's turn.